rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: WARNING: Ruby is NOT supported with the CPCL printer language.

-## Sending Printer Commands
+## 6- Begin Sending Printer Commands
-Once found and connected, the printer can begin to receive commands.
-Printer behavior will vary depending on the make, model and current state of the printer.
+Once your app finds and connects to a printer, it can begin to send commands.
+Printer behavior will vary depending on its make, model and current state.
 Consult your printer's technical documentation for printer-specific commands and syntax.

-In general, there are two fundamental ways for sending commands:
+In general, there are two fundamental ways to send commands:

-* Sending a string that includes raw printer commands
+* In a string that includes raw printer commands
-* Sending a series of commands stored in a file (i.e. ZPL, CPCL)
+* In a series of commands stored in a file (i.e. ZPL, CPCL)

 ### Sending a Raw String
-To send a string to the printer, you use the [printRawString method](../api//printingzebra#mprintRawString)
+To send a string to the printer, you use the [printRawString](../api//printingzebra#mprintRawString) method:

 	:::javascript
 	// If my printer was in line mode I would see this text printed